LaconicNetwork/awesome-urbit/docs/comets-on-DO.md

 ## Setup your Droplet

-- choose a Shared CPU: Basic Plan with at least 2GB of RAM
+- choose a Shared CPU: Basic Plan with at least 2GB of RAM and the latest Ubuntu
 - ensure your SSH key is set
 - give the droplet a unique hostname (`<YOUR_DROPLET_NAME>`)
 - click on Additional Options, check **Add Initialization Scripts (Free)**, and paste the following script: